When Should You Get an Estate Plan?

 When to Change Your Estate Plan

-Man looking at will
+Man reviewing will

 Experts advise reviewing your estate plan every 3 to 5 years or anytime there is a significant change in your life.